getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/unified-api.md

 Here are some common concurrency patterns:

 * **Thread bound hub**: In that pattern each thread gets its own "hub" which internally manages a stack of scopes.
-If that pattern is followed one thread (the one that calls `init()`) becomes the "main" hub which is used as the based for newly spawned threads which will get a hub that is based on the main hub (but otherwise independent).
+If that pattern is followed one thread (the one that calls `init()`) becomes the "main" hub which is used as the base for newly spawned threads which will get a hub that is based on the main hub (but otherwise independent).

 * **Internally scoped hub**: On some platforms such as .NET ambient data is available in which case the Hub can internally manage the scopes.

-* **Dummy hub**: On some platforms concurrency just doesn't inherently exists.
-In that case the hub might be entirely absent or just be a singleton without concurrenty management.
+* **Dummy hub**: On some platforms concurrency just doesn't inherently exist.
+In that case the hub might be entirely absent or just be a singleton without concurrency management.

 ## Hub